ZBalexandru/SchoolReview/README.md

  USER : <i>administrator</i> <br/>
  PASS : <i>administrator</i> <br/><br/>

+ AND THEN if you want to review a teacher you just added from the administrator panel, please register in the MAIN LOGIN PANEL and then LOG IN with those details !

   Thank you for taking your precious time reading this, Zubas Bogdan.

  <html>